API layer

 export default { port: 3000, fetch: app.fetch };

-Making Requests
+Making requests

-# XRPC: Get a preprint
+# XRPC: Get an eprint

-curl "https://api.chive.pub/xrpc/pub.chive.preprint.getSubmission?uri=at://did:plc:abc/pub.chive.preprint.submission/xyz"
+curl "https://api.chive.pub/xrpc/pub.chive.eprint.getSubmission?uri=at://did:plc:abc/pub.chive.eprint.submission/xyz"

-# REST: Get a preprint
+# REST: Get an eprint

-curl "https://api.chive.pub/api/v1/preprints/at%3A%2F%2Fdid%3Aplc%3Aabc%2Fpub.chive.preprint.submission%2Fxyz"
+curl "https://api.chive.pub/api/v1/eprints/at%3A%2F%2Fdid%3Aplc%3Aabc%2Fpub.chive.eprint.submission%2Fxyz"

-# Search preprints
+# Search eprints

-curl -X POST "https://api.chive.pub/xrpc/pub.chive.preprint.searchSubmissions" \
+curl -X POST "https://api.chive.pub/xrpc/pub.chive.eprint.searchSubmissions" \

 -H "Content-Type: application/json" \